dotnet/AspNetCore.Docs/aspnet/client-side/bootstrap.rst

   :linenos:
   :emphasize-lines: 5

-This is the recommended way to add Bootstrap to an ASP.NET 5 project.
+This is the recommended way to add Bootstrap to an ASP.NET Core 1 project.

 You can also install bootstrap using one of several package managers, such as bower, npm, or NuGet.
 In each case, the process is essentially the same: